Prediabetes Diet Plan [+Sample Diet Plan Included]

-Someone is generally diagnosed with prediabetes when they have higher than normal blood sugar levels, but these levels are not high enough to be considered type-2 diabetes.
+Someone is generally diagnosed with prediabetes when they have higher-than-normal glucose levels, but these levels are not high enough to be considered type 2 diabetes.
 If you're wondering whether you have prediabetes or diabetes, we encourage you to speak with your doctor.

 While prediabetes may be reversible, remember that it's not a benign condition.
 Many people assume that prediabetes is not severe because they do not yet have diabetes.
 But according to the CDC, when someone is diagnosed with prediabetes and doesn't take any action (medication or lifestyle changes), there is a good chance they will develop diabetes within five years.

-People with prediabetes have higher than normal blood sugar levels, but this is a simplistic view of the condition.
+People with prediabetes have higher-than-normal glucose levels, but this is a simplistic view of the condition.
 The pathophysiology of prediabetes is more complex, with the condition often beginning with insulin resistance within the body's cells.

-Over time, your pancreas cannot keep up with the increased need for insulin, and blood sugar levels start to rise.
+Over time, your pancreas cannot keep up with the increased need for insulin, and glucose levels start to rise.
 Remember, although you can't control genetics or family history, there are factors within your control, including your weight, activity levels, and diet.

 Still, data from the Diabetes Prevention Program is promising.
 It focused on participants who were encouraged to make healthy changes to their diet and increase activity.
 The results found that people diagnosed with prediabetes could reduce their risk of diabetes by 58 percent with specific lifestyle changes.
 These included improving their diet and starting an exercise program to lose at least five percent of their body weight.

 Some of the dietary changes, in particular, included reducing processed foods, eating more fruits and vegetables, and being mindful of food intake.
-So, are you wondering how to incorporate some of these but don't know where to start?
-This article will dive into specifics on some foods that may help prevent diabetes and others to consider limiting in your diet.
+So, are you wondering how to incorporate some of these, but don't know where to start?
+This article shares specifics on some foods that may help lower diabetes risk and others to consider limiting in your diet.

 Tips for Healthy Eating if You Have Prediabetes